 So I’ve lifted the lid off this one.
 Have a look underneath the platter.
 So there are these little switches here which are changeable by the user.

-Clearly not every time you deejay on the thing but they do a few interesting things they turn on or off the 78 speed I showed you.
-They let you reverse function on the turntable and they also let you switch the LCD around the edge from red to blue.
+Clearly not every time you deejay on the thing but they do a few interesting things.
+They turn on or off the 78 Rpm speed.
+They let you reverse function on the turntable and they also let you switch the LED around the edge from red to blue.

-That’s one of the things about the original techniques.
-That’s a reassuring way off the thing but this feels a lot lighter so taken into account also the fact that the finish is off I say it’s got a new darker livery but it doesn’t feel like a Technics.
+So one of the things about the original techniques was reassuring the weight of the turntable.
+But this feels a lot lighter.
+Taken into account also the fact that the finish as I sad it’s got a new darker livery but it doesn’t feel like a Technics.